-Give fruit juices (such as apple or pear juice) twice a day to babies over 2 months old.
-Switching to soy formula may also result in looser stools.
-If your baby is over 4 months old, add strained foods with high fiber content such as cereal, apricots, prunes, peaches, pears, plums, beans, peas or spinach twice a day.
+Give fruit juices (such as apple or pear juice), 2 oz prune juice added to 2 oz water, twice a day to babies over 2 months old.
+If your baby is over 6 months old, add strained foods with high fiber content such as apricots, prunes, peaches, pears, plums, beans, peas or spinach twice a day.

-Diet treatment for children over 1 year old:
+Diet treatment for older children over 1 year old:

 Make sure that your child eats fruits and vegetables at least 3 times a day.
 Some examples are prunes, figs, dates, raisins, peaches, pears, apricots, beans, peas, cauliflower, broccoli, and cabbage.
 Warning: Avoid any foods your child can't chew easily.